Matthew-SA/space-ball/README.md

 ## Introduction

-Space Ball is an online multiplayer game heavily inspired by Rocket League.
+Space Ball is an online multiplayer game inspired by Rocket League.
 Players compete against each other in teams of up to 3, attempting to knock a ball through their opponent's goal.
 Playing with other players is made easy through an intuitive real time lobby system.

 ## Technologies